ten-protocol/ten-whitepaper/technical-background.md

 Any message originating from an enclave can be signed with the AK.
 This is a guarantee for the recipient that it must have originated only inside a valid enclave.

-The diagram below is a conceptual high-level overview of the mechanism by which a TEE manufacturer and a group of security auditors propagate trust to the output of the computing performed inside the TEE.
+The diagram below is a conceptual high level overview of the mechanism by which a TEE manufacturer and a group of security auditors propagate trust to the output of the computing performed inside the TEE.

 ![tee architecture](./images/tee-architecture.png)